Adolescent Substance Abuse Intervention Series Module Four: Family Support Network

 This evidence-based course on the Family Support Network (FSN) intervention seeks to extend the focus of treatment beyond the world of the adolescent by engaging the family, a major system in his or her life The Family Support Network approach is a family intervention designed to be used in conjunction with any standard adolescent treatment approach.

-A core curriculum in addiction studies for all practitioner levels.
+A core curriculum in addiction studies for mental health and addiction professionals.
 Appropriate course selection for those seeking to meet addiction certification education requirements.

 Developed by: Karen Albig Smith, LMFT, LCAS, MAC, CAP, SAP, SAE